omriher/ContentLLMChatter/README.md

 ### Credits

 This script was created by Omri Herscovici.
-It uses the Llama language model from the HuggingFace Transformers library and a custom implementation of a language model chain (LLMChain) from the LangChain library.
+It uses the Llama language model from the HuggingFace Transformers library.